akhilsplendid/akhilsplendid/README.md

 ## 👨‍💻 About Me

-- 🎓 Pursuing MSc in Computer Science at Blekinge Institute of Technology
+- 🎓 Recently Graduated MSc in Computer Science at Blekinge Institute of Technology

 - 💼 Worked as a React Native Developer Intern at Invisense